 What You Do:

-- Put a cup of cornstarch in the bowl.
+- Have your child pour 1 cup of cornstarch into the bowl.

 Alicia Danyali, BS Elementary Education, taught